 Another type of memorial service is one that occurs after the cremation itself.
 This type of memorial gathering can take many forms and can occur at any point in time following the cremation.
 For example, such a service can be held at a time in near proximity to the cremation or even some weeks or months down the road, depending on the deceased’s own desires and the needs of his or her loved ones.

 Some individuals do select direct cremation as part of their pre-planning for death.
 With direct cremation, no special memorial service is held before or after the cremation.
 A few family members, or other loved ones, may gather at the time the cremation is to occur to extend their “final farewells.”
 Very little else happens in the way of memorializing the life of the deceased person.
 Those who select this option for their own disposition usually have a mindset that they don’t want people to fuss over them after they pass.
-Understanding that, this type of “memorial” (or lack of one, really) deprives those left behind of an opportunity to mourn collectively with other people, which can be a crucial part of a healthy bereavement process.
+Understanding that this type of “memorial” (or lack of one, really) deprives those left behind of an opportunity to mourn collectively with other people, which can be a crucial part of a healthy bereavement process.

 Closure and Acknowledgment of Death

-A primary reason why a memorial service is important when a deceased person is cremated is because it provides family, friends, and others the ability to obtain closure and experience an acknowledgment that an individual has died.
+A primary reason why a memorial service is important when a deceased person is cremated is that it provides family, friends, and others the ability to obtain closure and experience an acknowledgment that an individual has died.
 This is one reason why more traditional memorial or funeral rituals are undertaken in advance of the cremation itself.
 While some people elect not to participate in the viewing of the deceased individual as part of funeral rituals, other individuals actually benefit from the opportunity because it aids in a sense of closure and acknowledgment of a person’s death.

 Honor the Deceased

 A memorial service when a person is cremated is important to mourn the loss of the individual as well as to celebrate his or her life.
 An increasingly common practice being utilized when a deceased person is cremated is to schedule a “celebration of life” at a future date.
-In some cases, such a celebration is held some time after the death of the loved one, perhaps weeks or even a number of months.
+In some cases, such a celebration is held sometime after the death of the loved one, perhaps weeks or even a number of months.
 By allowing some time to relapse, the mourning period is largely over for many individuals and the memorial event truly can take on the tone and tenor of a celebration of the life of the person who passed on.

 Spiritual or Religious Purpose